fvafrCU/excerptr/cran-comments.md

 Dear CRAN Team,
-this is a resubmission of package excerptr.
-I have changed
+I have imported the lastest version of the python package 'excerpts' from pypi.
-* vignettes/excerptr_Introduction.Rmd trying to get rid of the last two CRAN check warnings.
+And I have, again, tried to get rid of the last two warnings from https://cran.r-project.org/web/checks/check_results_excerptr.html (it's a pity I don't have a sparc and a mac at hand).
-* R/internals.R to construct path using inst/ only on developement.
+Best, Dominik

-# Package  excerptr 1.1.0
+# Package  excerptr 1.2.0

 ## Test  environments
-- R Under development (unstable) (2017-05-12 r72670)
+- R Under development (unstable) (2017-05-19 r72700)
   Platform: x86_64-pc-linux-gnu (64-bit)
   Running under: Debian GNU/Linux 8 (jessie)
 - R version 3.4.0 (2017-04-21)